Desiders/telers/README.md

 ## Examples
  - [Echo bot](examples/echo_bot).
 This example shows how to create a simple echo bot.
  - [Finite state machine](examples/finite_state_machine).
-This example shows how to create a simple finite state machine and use it in your bot.
+This example shows how to implement a simple finite state machine (conversation).
- - [Custom http client](examples/custom_http_client).
-This example shows how to set a custom client for sending http requests.
+ - [Bot http client](examples/bot_http_client).
+This example shows how to set a custom bot HTTP client.
- - [Custom filter](examples/custom_filter).
-This example shows how to create a custom filter.
+ - [Uppercase filter](examples/uppercase_filter).
+This example shows how to create a simple uppercase filter.
- - [Custom middleware](examples/custom_middleware).
-This example shows how to create a custom middleware.
+ - [Stats incoming updates middleware](examples/stats_incoming_updates_middleware).
+This example shows how to create a simple middleware that counter incoming updates and processed handlers.

 You may consider checking out [this directory](examples) for more examples.